WiseToad/tanks/README.md

 - pygame

 #### CONFIGURE
-See src/tanks.yaml
+See tanks.conf

 #### USAGE
 - cd src
-- run server.py
+- run server.py once on some machine reachable for all clients via network
 - run tanks.py for each client that desires to play

 #### TODO